MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/plan.md

 ---
-title: Prepare the organization for BitLocker Planning and policies
+title: Plan for a BitLocker deployment
-description: This article for the IT professional explains how can to plan for a BitLocker deployment. ms.topic: conceptual ms.date: 11/08/2022
+description: Learn how to plan for a BitLocker deployment in your organization. ms.topic: conceptual ms.date: 11/08/2022
 ---

-# Prepare an organization for BitLocker: Planning and policies
+# Plan for a BitLocker deployment

 This article for the IT professional explains how to plan BitLocker deployment.